List of countries by infant and under-five mortality rates

 The under-five mortality rate (U5MR) is the number of deaths of infants and children under five years old per 1000 live births.
 The under-five mortality rate for the world is 39 deaths according to the World Bank and the World Health Organization (WHO).
 5.3 million children under age five died in 2018, 14,722 every day.

 The infant mortality rate is the number of deaths of infants under one year old per 1,000 live births.
 This rate is often used as an indicator of the level of health in a country.
 The infant mortality rate of the world in 2019 was 28 according to the United Nations and the projected estimate for 2020 was 30.8 according to the CIA World Factbook.

 Note that due to differences in reporting, these numbers may not be comparable across countries.
 The WHO recommendation is that all children who show signs of life should be recorded as live births.
 In many countries this standard is not followed, artificially lowering their infant mortality rates relative to countries which follow those standards.

 Under-five mortality from the World Bank

+The World Bank has 2024 data by country.

-World average of Under-five mortality rate is 36.6 per 1,000 live births, according to 2020 estimates.
+World average of Under-five mortality rate is 36.7 per 1,000 live births, according to 2023 estimates.

 Asterisk (*) indicates "Health in LOCATION" links.